-Welcome to the Amerigroup provider family.
-We're pleased you are part of our network, which represents some of the finest health care providers in the state.
-As a leader in managed health care services for the public sector, we believe nursing facilities, hospitals, physicians and other providers play a pivotal role in managed care.
+Welcome to the Wellpoint provider family.
+We're pleased you are part of our network, which represents some of the finest healthcare providers in the state.
+As a leader in managed healthcare services for the public sector, we believe nursing facilities, hospitals, physicians, and other providers play a pivotal role in managed care.
 We can only succeed by working collaboratively with you and other caregivers.
 Earning your loyalty and respect is essential to maintaining a stable, high-quality provider network.
 This manual is designed to assist you with providing quality care to our members.
 The information in this manual may be updated periodically and changed as needed.

-1.1 Who is Amerigroup?
+1.1 Who is Wellpoint?

-Amerigroup refers to both Amerigroup Texas, Inc. and Amerigroup Insurance Company.
-Amerigroup members in the Medicaid Rural Service Area (RSA) and the STAR Kids program are served by Amerigroup Insurance Company.
-All other Amerigroup members are served by Amerigroup Texas, Inc.
+Wellpoint refers to both Wellpoint Texas, Inc. and Wellpoint Insurance Company.
+Wellpoint members in the Medicaid Rural Service Area (RSA) and the STAR Kids program are served by Wellpoint Insurance Company.
+All other Wellpoint members are served by Wellpoint Texas, Inc.

-Amerigroup Texas, Inc., doing business as Amerigroup Community Care, is a licensed Health Maintenance Organization (HMO).
-Amerigroup Insurance Company is a licensed indemnity plan.
-As a leader in managed health care services for the public sector, the Amerigroup health plans provide health care coverage exclusively to low-income families, children, pregnant women, and elderly and disabled persons.
-Amerigroup also offers Medicare Advantage Plans, including Medicare Special Needs Plans, and participates in the Medicare-Medicaid Dual Demonstration program (MMP).
-Amerigroup administers the following programs in Texas:
+Wellpoint Texas, Inc. is a licensed Health Maintenance Organization (HMO).
+Wellpoint Insurance Company is a licensed indemnity plan.
+As a leader in managed healthcare services for the public sector, the Wellpoint health plans provide healthcare coverage exclusively to low-income families, children, pregnant women, and elderly and disabled persons.
+Wellpoint also offers Medicare Advantage Plans, including Medicare Special Needs Plans, and participates in the Medicare-Medicaid Dual Demonstration program (MMP).
+Wellpoint administers the following programs in Texas:

 Program Program Objectives STAR The STAR program is a Medicaid managed care program for children, pregnant women, and low income families providing clients with acute care medical assistance.
-The objectives of the program are to: Improve access to care for clients enrolled in the program.
-Increase quality and continuity of care for clients.
-Decrease inappropriate use of the health care delivery system, such as emergency rooms (ERs) for nonemergencies.
-Achieve cost effectiveness and efficiency for the state.
-Promote provider and client satisfaction.
+The objectives of the program are to: • Improve access to care for clients enrolled in the program. • Increase quality and continuity of care for clients. • Decrease inappropriate use of the healthcare delivery system, such as emergency rooms (ERs) for nonemergencies. • Achieve cost effectiveness and efficiency for the state. • Promote provider and client satisfaction.
 STAR+PLUS The STAR+PLUS program is a Medicaid managed care program providing integrated acute and long-term services and supports in a Medicaid managed care environment for elderly and disabled adults (mainly Supplemental Security Income [SSI]-eligible Medicaid clients).
-It also covers individuals with intellectual disabilities or related conditions who do not qualify for Medicare and receive services through the ICF-IID program or an IDD Waiver program (acute care and behavioral health services only - long-term services and supports are provided by the Health and Human Services Commission (HHSC).
+It also covers individuals with intellectual disabilities or related conditions who do not qualify for Medicare and receive services through the ICF-IID program or an IDD Waiver program (acute care and behavioral health services only - long-term services and supports are provided by the Texas Health and Human Services Commission (HHSC).
 In addition to the objectives of the STAR program, the STAR+PLUS program aims to: • Integrate acute and long-term care services and supports. • Coordinate Medicare services for clients who are dual eligible. • Offer coverage for both home- and community-based services and nursing facility custodial care in order to provide quality care in the best setting to address each member's individual care needs.